 1 – Avoid waterproof boots

 The problem with most waterproof fabrics is that despite marketing claims to the contrary they do not vent well.
-GoreTex® or any other DWR coating significantly reduce the ability of a shoe to vent moisture and perspiration.
+GoreTex® or any other DWR coating significantly reduces the ability of a shoe to vent moisture and perspiration.
 Feet trapped in waterproof boots are prone to maceration and painful blisters.
-This is the reason we tend to prefer non-waterproof, lightweight trail running shoes.
+This is the reason I prefer non-waterproof, lightweight trail running shoes.
 These shoes get wet soon but they also dry out equally quick.

 2 – Three pairs of socks for each multi-day trek

-On monsoon treks or on treks where we are certain that our feet will get wet (lots of stream crossings), we carry three pairs of socks.
+On monsoon treks or on treks where I am certain that my feet will get wet (lots of stream crossings), I carry three pairs of socks.
 Two pairs of walking socks and a pair of night socks.
-On the trail, we take a ten-minute break every two hours.
-During this break, we remove our shoes and socks and let our feet breathe and then change back into the alternative day sock.
-If there is a close clean water source we make it a point to wash (without detergent) the socks that we take off.
+On the trail, I take a ten-minute break every two hours.
+During this break, I remove my shoes and socks and let my feet breathe and then change back into the alternative day sock.
+If there is a close clean water source I make it a point to wash (without detergent) the socks that I’ve taken off.
 Washed socks are then strapped to the backpack.
 Washing ensures any grit, twig or mud that may be trapped in the socks is removed which leads to blister-free feet.

 “Give your feet a chance to rejuvenate themselves and what better time to do it than at night.”

-We keep our night socks inside a watertight garbage bag in our backpack.
-After setting up camp we air our feet, apply vaseline and then cover our feet in the clean and dry pair of night socks.
-This ensures that our feet stay moisturised and dry for at least eight hours in a day and are ready for the next day’s water exposure.
+I keep my night socks inside a watertight garbage bag in our backpack.
+After setting up camp I air my feet, apply vaseline and then cover my feet in the clean and dry pair of night socks.
+This ensures that our feet stay moisturised and dry for at least eight hours a day and are ready for the next day’s water exposure.

 3 – Thin synthetic socks or merino wool socks

 On the flip side, merino wool socks are almost impossible to source in India.
-However, if you travel abroad often then it is worthwhile to invest in merino wool clothing made by brands like Icebreaker or Smartwool .
-Trust us that once you are used to merino wool, there is no turning back.
+However, if you travel abroad often then it is worthwhile to invest in merino wool clothing made by brands like Icebreaker or Smartwool.
+Once you are used to merino wool, there is no turning back.

 “Remember that not all Polyester is constructed equal, so don’t buy the cheapest pair of socks.”